 The Importance of Slant

-The slant is also very important in handwriting analysis.
+The slant is also a critical handwriting analysis.
 It represents how a person relates to other people.
 There are three slants in handwriting: slant to the left, the right, and up.

-When a person’s handwriting is slanted to the left, it means they tend to be emotionally withdrawn and repressed.
+When a person’s handwriting is slanted to the left, they tend to be emotionally withdrawn and repressed.

-If the writing is slanted to the right, it means that person has an easier time connecting with others.
+If the writing is slanted to the right, the person can easily connect with others.

-When a person’s handwriting slants straight up, this means the person is most comfortable being independent.
+When a person’s handwriting slants straight up, the person is most comfortable being independent.

-Having a combination of slants in a handwriting sample could reveal that a person changes moods easily.
+A combination of slants in a handwriting sample could reveal that a person changes moods quickly.
 They may be unpredictable when communicating with others.
 It is usually a dangerous sign when meeting someone new.

 Amount of Pressure